Jessica L. Soto

-Jessica’s pro bono practice includes representing indigent defendants in federal criminal cases through the firm’s participation in the Criminal Justice Act program and representing human trafficking survivors in federal civil cases.
+Jessica maintains an active pro bono practice representing indigent defendants in federal criminal cases through the firm’s participation in the Criminal Justice Act program and representing human trafficking survivors in federal civil cases.
 Her work with trafficking survivors was featured in the documentary “I am Jane Doe.”
 She has also represented non-profit organizations and individuals in voting rights and First Amendment litigation.
 In 2018, she travelled to the Texas border to meet and represent immigrant families separated pursuant to the “zero tolerance” policy and continues to represent them through their immigration proceedings.

 During law school, Jessica was an extern at the Queens County District Attorney’s Office, Domestic Violence Bureau and served as a research and teaching assistant for the Bureau Chief, Scott E. Kessler.
 Prior to attending law school, Jessica was a middle school teacher for three years.